VidAIze/NextJS-Convex-Clerk-Starter-Templete/README.md

 npm install @vidaize/nextjs-convex-clerk-starter
 ```

-This will install the template as a dependency in your project, allowing you to use it as a starting point for your own applications.
+This will install the template as a dependency in your project.
+You can then:
+1. Copy the files from `node_modules/@vidaize/nextjs-convex-clerk-starter` to your project
+2. Modify the configuration files as needed
+3. Update dependencies in your `package.json`

+> **Note:** For most users, we recommend using the create command (Method 1 in Installation) as it provides a smoother setup experience.